HIV Viral Load

 HIV.
 You may have the first test 2 to 8 weeks after diagnosis and again at 4- to 6-month

 intervals.
-The findings help healthcare providers find the best drug treatment to
+The findings help healthcare providers find the best medicine to get your

 What other tests might I have along with this test?